mit-orcd/orcd-docs-edit/docs/rental-portal.md

 ### Tracking Your Reservations

 Your reservations appear on the calendar with a user icon overlay.
 Pending reservations show a "P" badge until approved by a Rental Manager.

+### My Reservations Page

+For a comprehensive view of all your reservations across all projects, visit the **My Reservations** page at `/nodes/my/reservations/`.
+This page shows reservations from every project where you have a role.

+**Summary Cards:**

+The page displays summary cards showing counts for each category:

+- **Upcoming**: Approved reservations that haven't started yet
+- **Pending**: Reservation requests awaiting approval
+- **Past**: Completed reservations
+- **Declined/Cancelled**: Requests that were declined or cancelled

+**Reservation Details:**

+Each reservation shows:

+- The project name and your role(s) on that project
+- Node, dates, and duration
+- Current status (Approved, Pending, Declined, Cancelled)

+Use the tabs to filter between categories.

 ### After Submission